microsoft/FluidFramework/samples/hosts/literate/README.md

 interface serves as a Fluid-specific form of “any” that clients can cast objects to in order to probe for implemented component interfaces.
 For example, if you need to determine the capabilities that a component exposes, you first cast the object as an `IComponent`, and then access the property on the `IComponent` that matches the interface you are testing for.
-The above check if the component implements `IComponentHTMLVisual`, and use it to get the instance that implement the rendering capability.
+The above checks if the component implements `IComponentHTMLVisual`, and uses it to get the instance that implements the rendering capability.

 ### Quoruming on a code package